 Resident Director (RD): Resident Directors are full-time professional staff members who reside in the residence halls.
 Each individual is responsible for his/her own /building.
 The RD assumes responsibility for the management, administration, programming and student development areas within the residence hall/complex.
 The RD supervises additional staff persons assigned to the hall/complex.

-Baldwin Hall: Tasha Wilson, Resident Director
+Baldwin Hall: Eric Williams Sr., Resident Director

 Blount Towers: LaKeesha Jackson, M.A., Resident Director

-Cummings House: Tasha Wilson, Resident Director
+Cummings House: Eric Williams Sr., Resident Director

 Harper-Tubman House: Taya Gaskins-Scott, Resident Director